 I see you have events coming up; what kind of programs are usually running?

-All our children’s programs, Storytimes, Afterschool Activities and Summer Reading are literature-based and aim to perk your child’s interest in learning and reading.
-Our Storytimes and Afterschool Activities run throughout the school year, September through May, with a December and June break.
+All of our children’s programs, story times, after school activities and summer reading are literature-based and aim to perk your child’s interest in learning and reading.
+Our story times and after school activities run throughout the school year.
 The Summer Reading Program is always an exceptionally exciting and popular program.
 We usually have over 500 registered participants and over 1,000 people in our many programs!

-Storytimes is a wonderfully fun way to teach your child early socialization and literacy skills.
+Story Times are a wonderfully fun way to teach your child early socialization and literacy skills.
 Each age appropriate program is thoughtfully prepared and no registration is required.
 Parents and caregivers have a chance to make and meet friends too!
-Look for these regular Storytimes: Book Babies, Time for Two’s & Three’s and, on occasion, we also host Pajama Storytimes, Wheels on the Bus Storytimes and more.
+Look for these regular Story Times: Babies Morning Out, Toddler Tales and Preschool Story Time!

 What do you have going on for my child(ren) after school?

-Our Afterschool Activities always nurture learning and carry a fun component.
-Look for some of these regulars, such as Chess Club; Lego League; Discovering Great Artists; and the Living History Book Club.
-Other subjects such as sciences, languages, crafts are offered throughout the year.
+Our after school activities always nurture learning and carry a fun component.
+Look for some of these regulars, such as Chess Club; Legos+, PokeMonday, and Family Game Night.
+Other subjects such as sciences, languages, and crafts are offered throughout the year.
 Check out our monthly flyer to learn more.

 How do I find books in your room?